DarkStar1982/life/README.md

 ![Sample image](https://github.com/brundonsmith/life/raw/master/sample.png)

-This is a flavor of the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) based on Brandon Smith's Rust implementation of an unmodified Game of Life.
+This is an engine for various cellular automata, such as [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) based on Brandon Smith's original Game of Life implementation in Rust.

 It uses [Piston](https://www.piston.rs/) to create a window and draw the world